 (2) Grinspoon L, Bakalar JB.
 Marijuana: the forbidden medicine.
 London: Yale University Press; 1993.

 (3) Feinberg TE, Farah MJ, editors.
 Behavioural neurology and neuropsychology.
 2nd ed.
 New York: McGraw-Hill; 1997.

 Variations on the Vancouver style (medical journals)

 Medical journals generally require the Vancouver style, but it is important to consult ’Instructions for Authors’.
-You can see these in the Go to the Instructions for Authors in the health sciences website.

 Variations frequently include:

 - In many publications the in-text numbers used to cite references are often in superscript

 - Place of publication and publisher may be reversed from the order given above

 - Page numbers sometimes elided as 805-9 or in full as 805-809